Judy (Elvis Presley song)

 "Judy" is a song written and originally released by Teddy Redell.
-Elvis Presley recorded the song and released it as a single in 1967.
+Elvis Presley released it as a single in 1967.

 Background

 Elvis Presley recorded his version on Monday, March 13, 1961, in the RCA Studios in Nashville.
 His recording originally appeared as track 4 of side 2 of the album Something for Everybody, released in June 1961.

 In 1967 two songs from the album, "Judy" and "There's Always Me", were released as a single.
 The song "Judy" reached number 78 on the Billboard Hot 100 for the week of September 30, 1967. while "There's Always Me" peaked at 56th during the previous two weeks.